 Expert Child Pornography Defense Lawyer Charles Johnson aggressively defends clients charged with a sexual offense.
 He handles all sexual offense charges, whether in Texas state court or federal court NATIONWIDE, and whether the sex crime allegations are against children or adults.
+Call (877) 308-0100 any hour, day or night, to speak directly with Attorney Johnson.

 Allegations of sex crimes are taken very seriously in Texas, and across the nation.
 With more stringent penalties being imposed, a false claim unchallenged or a single error in judgment can require you to be a lifelong member of the sex offenders’ registry and database.
 Before your reputation is devastated, invoke your right to an attorney and your right to remain silent.
 Contact Houston Criminal Lawyer Charles Johnson for a free case review when you are under investigation for sex crimes or if charges have been brought against you for anything from possession and distribution of child pornography to sexual assault and rape.